-Jan.
-11, 2021: Snohomish County is now in phase one of the state's Healthy Washington plan.
+March 22, 2021: Snohomish County is now in phase three of the state's Healthy Washington plan.
 Learn more below about what parks activities and amenities are now allowed.

 June 26: Due to the rise of COVID-19 cases throughout Washington, everyone is legally required to wear a face covering when in an indoor public space or when outdoors when you can’t stay 6 feet apart from others, per a statewide mandate announced by Governor Jay Inslee.
 There are exceptions to this order for children under the age of five and people with a medical condition, mental health condition or disability that prevents them from wearing a face covering.
 Please do your part to help keep others healthy.
 Click here to learn more.

 April 22: Everett City Council approved the adoption of $3.4 million in emergency budget reductions, taken in response to COVID-19.
 These reductions were necessary to protect the City’s financial viability and ability to deliver core services.
 They affect nearly every department, including many Parks & Community Services programs.
 Click here to learn more about 2020 parks service reductions.

 Be good park stewards